Chasedog98/PhotonPi/README.md

 5. Under network connection in file explorer you should see a computer named PhotonPi, this is the place where you upload files to.
 Create a test file and make sure it can be seen on the network USB drive, this might take a few seconds and it should disconnect/ reconnect to the computer.

-6. Check the website by going to photonpi.local/ in Chrome. you should see the following:
+6. Check the website by going to photonpi.local/ in Chrome.
+You should see the following:

 ![image](https://github.com/Chasedog98/PhotonPi/blob/master/photonpi.png)